StellaLH/arduino_sensors/README.md

 Once you have installed node red and have the GUI open on a browser, copy this script to your clipboard and select  menu,import,clipboard,past,import on the Node-RED editor.
 Hit deploy and open the dashboard to see sensor data displayed dynamically.

+# current_sensor

+When using the current clamp,  ensure a scaling ccircuit is used to scale the output voltages between 0V and +5V.
+The circuit to do so is in the report, but the 2 x 10kOhm resistors can be increased if a very small current is used.
+The 33kOhm resisor is just to stop static between the wires.
+The capacitor is just for reducing noise, whilst prototyping, consider changing / removing.

+After setting up the circuit, upload the current_sensor sketch to the Arduino.